JANNATHULFIRTHOUSE2312/java-project/README.md

 | JUnit 5 + Mockito | Unit testing framework             |
 | MockMvc           | Integration testing                |
 | JaCoCo            | Code coverage reporting            |

----

-## ✅ Summary

-**SafeCart** is built to help fast-growing small businesses handle inventory and orders without crashing under load.
-It combines:

-* A clean, modular Spring Boot design
-* Thread-safe stock handling
-* Robust test and coverage setup
-* Clear, centralized error handling

-With this foundation, your business backend is ready to scale with confidence.

----

-Would you like this delivered as a downloadable `README.md` file?
-I can also turn it into a **PDF for submission**, or help you brand it further with your name/logo!